 To build a real estate website that’s beautiful, modern, and high-converting, you certainly need to have a scientific approach, like considering the search engine optimization (SEO) ramifications.
 Having said that, an artistic approach is equally as important.

 For instance, while you need to have the ideal mix of popular, competitive, long-tail keywords that relate to your local market in your content (the science-y side of IDX website optimization), those keywords won’t help you if the pages on which they reside don’t feature much (or any) unique, attractive, and enriched copy and multimedia that resonates with your visitors (the artistic aspect of crafting your site).

 So … what does this mean for you and your website?
 For starters, it means you need to have a well-thought-out plan for gradually growing your site from the ground up and consistently calibrating it so you earn more traffic to and leads from it — both of which you can learn about in our dedicated real estate marketing guide for agents.

-Download our guide, “The Art of Building a Lead-Generating Real Estate Website: A 10-Step Guide for Agents” to learn how you can get more leads from your IDX site, and continue reading below to get even more expert tips and tricks for your real estate lead gen strategy.
+Download our guide below to learn how you can get more leads from your IDX site, and continue reading below to get even more expert tips and tricks for your real estate lead gen strategy.

 Make your real estate site absolutely stunning by adding tons of gorgeous imagery on each and every page.